How To: Getting Started

 If you have any problems what so ever with the TunerPro RT setup for the QuarterHorse, post your questions IN THIS THREAD

-It's very important to make sure there are no discrepancies in your setup, read over the PRE-TUNE Info and verify there are no issues.
+It's very important to make sure there are no discrepancies in your setup.
+Be sure to read over the PRE-TUNE Info and verify there are no issues.

 While your at it check out the Initial Tune Instructions as well.